htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 **8**.
 It will probably leave the Owner state right away for the Unclaimed state again and wait for another match.

-At any time while the machine is in the Matched state, if the ``START`` expression locally evaluates to FALSE, the machine enters the Owner state directly (transition **8**).
+At any time while the machine is in the Matched state, if the :macro:`START` expression locally evaluates to FALSE, the machine enters the Owner state directly (transition **8**).